Best Mattresses & Pillows For Migraines

+I’ve tested and reviewed some of the best mattresses for migraine headaches that can reduce frequency and duration, relieve pressure, and promote restorative sleep to help minimize recurrence.
 Some studies estimate that as many as 12% of U.S. adults have migraines and up to 4 million experience chronic migraines.
 If you suffer from frequent migraines, you know they’re much more than just a headache.

-In fact, they can deprive you of the restorative sleep you need by draining the energy that you need to enjoy life.
+In fact, migraine headaches can deprive you of the restorative sleep you need by draining the energy that you need to enjoy life.
 For 90% of people who experience regular migraines, symptoms can prevent you from functioning normally and may cause you to miss work, family events, and can even lead to other health problems as well.

 Sleeping on the right mattress is one way you can not only reduce the frequency and duration of migraines, but choosing the best pillow for migraines can improve every aspect of your life, give you renewed energy, stamina, and vigor.